SciML/SciMLDocs/docs/src/highlevels/inverse_problems.md

 be an approachable interface for those not familiar with Bayesian estimation, and provides a nice way to use Stan from pure Julia.

-# Third Party Tools of Note
+# Third-Party Tools of Note

 ## Turing.jl: A Flexible Probabilistic Programming Language for Bayesian Analysis